Screenwriting

 RPG Writing & Editing

-Starting in 2017, I began work as a freelance writer and editor for tabletop roleplaying games.
+In 2017 I began work as a freelance writer and editor for tabletop roleplaying games.
 At Reckoning of the Dead, a blog that I co-wrote with Matt Ryan, we wrote weekly one-page scenarios and additional articles about roleplaying and horror.
 Over the next four years, I was lucky to write several scenarios with notable creators, and I edited several dozen products for publication.
 I’ve included a few highlights below.

 For M.T.
 Black